MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Configuring-Web-Services-to-Use-SSL--SOAP-and-OData-.md

 5. On the **Security** tab, under **Allow**, select **Full Control** and **Read**, and then choose **OK**.

 ##  <a name="Thumbprint"></a> Obtaining the Certificate's Thumbprint
  The thumbprint is a string of hexadecimal characters that identifies the certificate.
 You use the thumbprint when you configure the web service's port to use the certificate.
-To perform this task, you continue working in the Certificates snap\-in in Microsoft Management Console.
+To perform this task, you continue working in the Certificates snap-in in Microsoft Management Console.

 #### To obtain the certificate's thumbprint